jandecaluwe/urubu/doc/manual/building.md

 : Build the website.
 Run this from the top level in the project directory.
 The website will be built in the `_build` subdirectory.

 `serve`
 : Start a local webserver to serve the website as you develop it.
 The website will be available at `localhost:8000`.
-Run this command in a separate terminal window and kill the server when you are done.
+Run this command from within the `_build` subdirectory in a separate terminal window, and kill the server when you are done.

 Development flow
 ================